ibm-cloud-docs/containers/cs_integrations_helm.md

       ```
       {: screen}

-      If Tiller is not installed in your cluster, no CLI output is returned.
+      The example output includes the Kubernetes namespace and name of the service account where Tiller for Tiller.
+If Tiller is not installed with a service account in your cluster, no CLI output is returned.

    2. Set up Tiller with a service account and cluster role binding in your cluster.
-      - **If Tiller is installed:**
+      - **If Tiller is installed with a service account:**
-        1. Create a service account and cluster role binding for Tiller.
-Replace <namespace> with the namespace where Tiller is installed in your cluster.
+        1. Create a cluster role binding for the Tiller service account.
+Replace `<namespace>` with the namespace where Tiller is installed in your cluster.
            ```
            kubectl create clusterrolebinding tiller --clusterrole=cluster-admin --serviceaccount=<namespace>:tiller -n <namespace>
            ```
            {: pre}

         2. Update Tiller.
-Replace <tiller_service_account_name> with the name of the Kubernetes service account for Tiller that you retrieved in the previous step.
+Replace `<tiller_service_account_name>` with the name of the Kubernetes service account for Tiller that you retrieved in the previous step.
            ```
            helm init --upgrade --service-account <tiller_service_account_name>
            ```